Weight conjectures for $\ell$-compact groups and spetses: -Reflection groups

 We extend the notion of bad primes to $\ZZ_\ell$-reflection groups.
 For Weyl groups these are defined in terms of torsion of the root system modulo closed subsystems, or of coefficients of the highest root (see e.g. \cite[\S B.5]{MT}).
 Since there is no general concept of root systems for $\ZZ_\ell$-reflection groups (yet), we propose a different characterisation which turns out to agree with the usual one for Weyl groups.

-Recall that \emph{parabolic subgroups} of a complex reflection group $W$ are by definition the point-wise stabilisers of subspaces.
-By a theorem of Steinberg \cite[1.20]{StEnd} these are reflection subgroups.
-We say that a reflection subgroup of $W$ has \emph{maximal rank} if its fixed space agrees with that of $W$.
-For reflection group in positive characteristic, there can exist subspace stabilisers which are not parabolic; for example, a maximal rank subgroup could have invariant vectors.
+We say that a reflection subgroup of a $\bar {\mathbb Q}_{\ell}$-reflection group $W$ has \emph{maximal rank} if its fixed space agrees with that of $W$.
+For reflection groups in positive characteristic, there can exist subspace stabilisers which are not parabolic; for example, a maximal rank subgroup could have invariant vectors.
 It is this phenomenon that underlies our definition of bad primes.